james-hardy/Burger-Logger/Instructions/homework_instructions.md

     [ X ] * Inside `burger.js`, import `orm.js` into `burger.js`

-    * Also inside `burger.js`, create the code that will call the ORM functions using burger specific input for the ORM.
+    [ X ] * Also inside `burger.js`, create the code that will call the ORM functions using burger specific input for the ORM.

-    * Export at the end of the `burger.js` file.
+    [ X ] * Export at the end of the `burger.js` file.

 #### Controller setup